Is Polyester Stretchy? A Comprehensive Guide to Polyester Fabric

 Poor breathability

-This lack of breathability can lead to discomfort, especially in warm weather or during physical activity.
+Polyester is lack of breathability which can lead to discomfort, especially in warm weather or during physical activity.
 The fabric traps heat and moisture against the skin, potentially causing sweating, clamminess, and skin irritation.

 Moisture retention